-These films are based on people we’ve helped leave the far right.
-Names have been changed, and we have used actorsto tell these stories in order to protect the identity of those who we’ve worked with.
+These films are based on the people that we’ve helped leave the far right.
+Names have been changed, and we’ve used actors to tell their stories and protect their identities.

 How I left

 As there wasn’t much going on in Nathan’s life, he struggled to find things to keep him busy.
 He was becoming more and more withdrawn, finding comfort in online gaming rather than hanging out with his mates.
 Before he knew it, he was spending all his time in his bedroom, playing games and messaging people in chatrooms.

 The people he was chatting with were part of a far-right online group which Nathan joined as it gave him a sense of belonging, but the chats became darker and troubled Nathan.
 Many were advocating violence, and reading these messages day in day out started to affect Nathan.
 He began getting angry with the injustices he thought were happening in the world.